 5.1.7 Other Measures

-Compliance training relevant to conflicts of interest forms part of the Square Mile’s annual training programme.
+Compliance training relevant to conflicts of interest forms part of the Square Mile’s training programme.
 The Compliance Officer ensures that appropriate training is devised and delivered.

 c.
 Compliance and Procedures Manuals